joelager/solar-energy-conversion/README.md

 iPython notebooks which explain various aspects of photovoltaic and photoelectrochemical energy conversion

 * `Chemical solar cell`.
 Derives the diode equation from considerations of chemical potentials, equilibrium, and detailed balance.
-* `Detailed balance limit for solar power conversion`.
+* `Detailed balance limit`.
 Analysis of the "Shockley-Queisser limit," J. Appl.
 Phys.
 1961.